 Google Trends is a great tool to help staffing companies brainstorm blog topics.

 The graph below illustrates searches for the keyword “staffing.”
-Not only can you see regional trends for the keyword, but also total search volume and related topics to help you brainstorm blog ideas.
+Not only can you see regional trends for the keyword, but also popularity relative to other queries and related topics to help you brainstorm blog ideas.

 Google Trends is also a great tool to help you recognize changes in keyword popularity so you can produce targeted seasonal content.

 For example, by using the ‘related queries’ feature, you can find the most common search queries that relate to staffing.

 Even better, you can see currently trending queries and how much they have risen over the last week.

 Google Trends makes producing targeted content easy.

 Additionally, you can use the Trending Searches feature to find current events that relate to staffing.

 Google Trends is undoubtedly one of the best tools for brainstorming, so take advantage before you start writing to have a well-informed idea of what to include in your editorial calendar.

 The easiest way to brainstorm topics for blogs is by using Google Suggest, also known as autocomplete.
 When you type in a search query into Google, Google Suggest begins to anticipate your search by showing popular search queries from other users.